 Water, Sanitation and Hygiene

-Achieving universal access to drinking water and sanitation by 2030 will be challenging given current levels of investment, projected population growth and climate variability.
+Safe drinking water, basic sanitation and good hygiene practices are essential for the survival of children.
+Global evidence shows that better water, sanitation, and hygiene could prevent the deaths of 297,000 children aged under five each year globally.
+Achieving universal access to drinking water and sanitation by 2030 will be challenging given current levels of investment, projected population growth and climate change.